mvolkmann/blog/src/smalltalk/60-opensmalltalk.md

 <a href="https://opensmalltalk.org" target="_blank">OpenSmalltalk</a>
 is a "cross-platform virtual machine for Squeak, Pharo, Cuis, and Newspeak".
+It has many contributors.
+The person with the most commits is
+<a href="http://www.mirandabanda.org/cogblog/microbio/" target="_blank">Eliot Miranda</a>.

 Many variants of the VM can be built with options such as: